Grains and Flours for those with Gluten-Related Conditions

 MATZA, MATZO, MATZAH (WHEAT) Traditional Jewish unleavened bread made from WHEAT.

 millet [Panicum miliaceum] Drought-tolerant grasses with small seeds which can be substituted for sorghum in most recipes.
+Often grown in the same areas as wheat.

 milo Versatile grain used whole, cracked or as a flour.
 (See sorghum.)